Pronounced: Brong-ko-PUL-mo-ner-ee Dis-PLAY-se-ah

-Your doctor will review your infant’s medical history.
+Your infant’s medical history will be taken.
 A physical exam will be done.
-Your doctor may do the following tests:

 There is no specific treatment for BPD.
 The main focus is to treat any symptoms.
 If needed, treatment may include support for your infant's breathing.
 This will help the infant get strong and allow the lungs to mature.

 Your infant will most likely be treated in a hospital.
-He or she may need to stay in the hospital for an extended period of time.
+An extended hospital stay may be needed.
 Talk with your doctor about the best treatment plan for your infant.
 Treatment options include the following:

 A breathing machine is used to move air in and out of lungs.
-It can support your infant's breathing until they are stronger and can breathe well enough on their own.
+It can support your infant's breathing until he or she is stronger and can breathe well enough without help.

-Your doctors will choose a medicine based on your infant's needs.
-They may include:
+Medication will be chosen based on your infant's needs.
+Medications may include:

 Lung problems can make feeding difficult.
 Nutrition therapy can help the infant get stronger and healthier.
 It may include: